 Round 4: Design language

 - Whering: Editorial flat-lay throughout, magazine-quality art direction.
 CEO Bianca Rangecroft (ex-Goldman Sachs) has publicly described Whering as a Clueless-inspired digital wardrobe (The Modems interview).
-Some of the best static UI in the category; the London team's taste is real.
+Some of the best static UI in the closet-app category; the London team's taste is real.

 - PutTogether: Watercolor illustrations, paper textures, Bodoni Moda typography, warm coral accents.
-Magazine voice via a different aesthetic register, more sketchbook than studio.
+Magazine voice via a different aesthetic register — more sketchbook than studio.

 Round 5: AI and recommendation quality